milieuinfo/metadata-geonetwork/vlaanderen/README.md

 - finish off a SNAPSHOT version
 - start the newly bumped version

 The `pom.xml` file is automatically added.
+The changelog file is modified accordingly.

 Sample usage:
 ```bash